If you are looking for some info on moving to Stockholm hopefully this will help!

 Stockholm is a beautiful city, so it is understandable that you may be considering visiting or moving here – if you haven’t already.
 Below is a list of interesting and helpful tips to get you started:

 To get around the city on public transport you can get a pre-paid, plastic card called an Access Card.
-These can be bought (a small deposit is required from any info point in the T-Bana (underground/subway/metro).
+These can be bought, with a small deposit, from any info point in the T-Bana (underground/subway/metro) or Pressbyrån.
 To access the T-Bana lines you touch the Access Card on the pad on the right-hand side to enter through glass barriers.

 For the bus, there is a similar looking pad next to the driver.
 You may notice there is one closer to the door on the front of the bus, but you don’t use this one.